» Ear Wax Removal

 We recommend patients aged 12+ soften their ear wax prior to their appointment using a wax removal drop.
 This may increase the likelihood of removal and decrease physical discomfort during the process.
 Any over-the-counter wax removal drop designed for dissolving ear wax can be used; however, we recommend using our Audiologist Choice Drops twice a day for four consecutive days prior to your appointment.
 Audiologist Choice drops can be purchased at our clinic.

-*Important Note: Audiologist Choice is intended for occasional use as an aid to soften, loosen, and remove excessive earwax and is not recommended for patients with perforated eardrums or for children under the age of 12.
+*Important Note: Ear wax softening is not recommended for patients with perforated eardrums.
+Audiologist Choice Drops is intended for occasional use as an aid to soften, loosen, and remove excessive earwax and should not be used on children under the age of 12.
 Please contact your family physician for medical direction.

 Ear Wax Removal Methods

-At Clayton Park Audiology our registered audiologists have been formally trained in various wax removal techniques, however, our clinic specializes in manual curettage and microsuction.
+At Clayton Park Audiology our registered audiologists have been formally trained in various wax removal techniques, however, our clinic specializes in microsuction.

-Wax removal by irrigation/syringing is not recommended for clients with the following:
+Wax removal by irrigation/syringing is not recommended for patients with the following: